Back to Articles

 • Conclusion

-From Binet's modest beginning to today's sophisticated assessments, IQ testing has come a long way.
-While no test perfectly captures the complexity of human intelligence, modern assessments provide valuable insights into cognitive abilities and potential.
+From Binet's modest beginnings to today's sophisticated assessments, IQ testing has come a long way.
+Although no test perfectly captures the complexity of human intelligence, modern assessments offer valuable insight into cognitive abilities and potential.

 ---

-*Curious about your own cognitive abilities?
-Take our scientifically-designed IQ test and discover your intellectual profile.*
+*Curious about your cognitive abilities?
+Take our scientifically designed IQ test and discover your intellectual profile.*